 Love them or hate them, exit intent popups work.
 The momentary interruption from the user’s task shifts their focus back to your site and the offer in front of them.
 Make that offer exciting enough, and you might just capture an email.

-Email subscription invites hit the sweet spot.
-They keep the prospect in your conversion funnel and give you a valuable way to stay in touch.
-But, don’t ask too much of the user.
+Email subscription invites keep prospects in your conversion funnel and give you a valuable way to stay in touch.
+But don’t ask too much of the user.
 Pair your ask with a simple offer or value prop, similar to your other opt-in forms.
-If your visitor was reading a blog post, for example, try offering a value-add related to the post topic.
-If they were looking at a certain type of product, try offering a value-add related to that specific product category.
+If someone read a blog post, then offer a value-add related to the post topic.
+Or if they viewed a type of product, offer a last-chance discount for that specific product category.